Brunel-Visualization/Brunel/service/src/main/webapp/docs/Brunel Documentation.md

     point x(state) y(density) size(density:1000)

 `Size` works differently for different elements; point elements can be sized as you would expect;
 bars are sized on their widths only (so `width` and `size` have the same effect.
-Lines, paths and edges have their stroke sizes modified.
+Edges have their stroke sizes modified.
+Lines and Paths become filled objects with varying widths.
 Size has no effect on areas and polygons.

 <!-- examples -->